wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 Now start typing … packets of information are exchanged between client and server using the tcp protocol.

 ## Hypertext Transfer Protocol

 HTTP is a layer above TCP.

-It specifically handles the exchange of documents -> HTML documents / web pages.
+It specifically handles the exchange of documents.
+In our worls that's HTML documents, i.e. web pages.

-**HTTP REQUEST AND HTTP RESPONSE**
+**HTTP REQUEST and RESPONSE**

-So by typing in a url and hitting GO in your browser, what happens …
+So by typing in a url and hitting GO in your browser, what happens?

 In order to get a document, a browser needs to send a request to a server - that's an HTTP request.
-The request is routed through the internet to the server handling the request.
+Using TCP, the request is routed through the internet to the server handling the request.
 The server executes a program and responds with an HTTP response, usually the web page that was requested.

+*Diagram*

-There are different types of HTTP Requests - they are expressed as verbs - quick overview: We get into more detail when we talk about APIs and how to consume services on the Internet.
+There are different types of HTTP Requests - they are expressed as verbs - quick overview: We will get into more detail once we talk about APIs and how to consume services on the Internet.

 * `GET` - request a document/resource, the most common request type
 * `POST` - create a resource on the server, for example creating a facebook update